Nursery Admission Interview Questions for Preschool Child

 6. Make a Plan

-Start getting your child involved in simple household chores like cleaning up her room.
+Start involving your child in simple household chores like cleaning up her room.
 Start ahead of time, and you can improve your child’s skills.

 7. Teach Cleanliness

-It is essential that your child knows how to tidy up.
+Your child must know how to tidy up.
 It will be helpful in general and especially if the headmistress offers her candy and she drops the wrapper right on the table.

 8. Don’t Overwhelm Her